 If you have imagined and planned how your hair is going to be styled please ensure you book your hair appointment ASAP.
 Book your hairdresser two months in advance as our in-house hair stylists critically recommend it.
 You may scoff Mum, but booking two months prior is crucial so that your daughter can request the right hairstylist to style her hair and you get the time that you want, which is important as this will allow your hair to be fresh enough for the formal event to leave you with enough time to get your makeup done and to dress up.
 There is nothing worse than booking a last minute appointment and having the only available time slot in the morning, but your formal won’t start until 5 pm.
 On the contrary, you’re definitely getting your money’s worth getting your hair done early but the staying power may lack the lustre.
 The hairstyle may drop due to it being warmer in the year.
 Booking in advance will also ensure there is an ample amount of time for your baby girl to discuss any changes with her hairstylist, too.

-If you are the few that has found the perfect dress but are unsure of your hairstyle, you can take a screenshot of the dress that you are planning to wear and go to your hair stylist to get their expert advice and see what they can advise to make you be the belle of the ball on your big hurrah before high school ends.
+If you are the few that have found the perfect dress but are unsure of your hairstyle, you can take a screenshot of the dress that you are planning to wear and go to your hair stylist to get their expert advice and see what they can advise making you be the belle of the ball on your big hurrah before high school ends.

 When you have your perfect hair-do, Goldwell’s Hair Lacquer Super Firm Hairspray is your go-to to set your masterpiece into place.
 It has amazing staying power, but if you have made a little boo boo you can brush it out and start that area all over again.
 Simple!